Antidepressants: What the Research Actually Shows

 11.4% of US adults took a depression medication in 2023 — women (15.3%) more than double men (7.4%), and adults with disabilities nearly 3× the rate of those without.

-Why Are So Many People On Them?
+Why Are So Many People On Them — and Why Not Everywhere?

-T2 · Reporting + CDC
+T2 · Reporting + CDC International

 The honest answer is several things at once — some good, some not.
+And the US is far from a global baseline: this is not simply "how depression is treated," it's how one heavily-marketed country treats it.

 They're Not Just for Depression